 CHALLENGES

 A combination of both remote working and insufficient decent living spaces blurred the boundaries between work and life.
 Generally, people struggled to maintain social ties and constant contact with their social circles due to mobility restrictions.
-It has also led to the rupturing of several relationships such as for couples or family members resulting from tension from a sudden shift to being stuck with each other during the lockdown.
-However, the same situation has brought some people even closer such
+It has also led to the rupturing of several relationships such as for couples or family members, as a result of tension from a sudden shift to being stuck with each other during the lockdown.
+However, the same situation has brought some people even closer to each other.

-The pandemic has also been an obstacle to major life plans or or grasping important opportunities in personal, professional and academic life.
+The pandemic has also been an obstacle to major life plans, preventing people from grasping important opportunities in personal, professional and academic life.

 OPPORTUNITIES AND COPING HABITS

-Most of them developed new habits like :
+Most of them developed new habits such as:

 Cooking